buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 36 meters
 * **Duration**: Until dispelled

 You create, at range, the illusion of an object, creature, or some other visible phenomenon that activates when a specific condition is met.
 Until then, the illusion is imperceptible.
-It can't be larger than a 9-meter-sided cube, and you decide, when you cast the spell, how the illusion behaves and what sounds it makes.
+It can' \*\*t be larger than a 9-meter-sided cube, and you decide, when you cast the spell, how the illusion behaves and what sounds it makes.
 The programmed display can last up to 5 minutes.
 When the conditions you specified occur, the illusion manifests and behaves in the way you described.
 Once the illusion has completed its performance, it disappears and remains dormant for 10 minutes.
 After this period, the illusion can be activated again.

 The triggering condition can be as general or detailed as you wish, although it must be based on visual or audible conditions that occur within 9 meters of the area.
 For example, you could create an illusion of yourself that appears and warns anyone who tries to open a trapped door, or you could set up the illusion to activate only when a creature speaks the right word or phrase.

 Physical interaction with the image reveals it to be an illusion, since things pass through it.
-A creature that uses 3 Actions to examine the image can determine that it's an illusion with a successful Intelligence (Investigate) check against the spell's Saving Throw DC.
+A creature that uses 3 Actions to examine the image can determine that it' \*\*s an illusion with a successful Intelligence (Investigate) check against the spell' \*\*s Saving Throw DC.
 If a creature discerns the illusion for what it is, it can see through the image, and any sound produced by the image sounds artificial to it.

 ### Project Image